zachary-chiodini/Unit-Perceptron-Regression/README.md

 <p align="justify">
     The data contains measurements of time taken to incapacitate animals after being exposed to combustion yields of CO, HCN, H<sub>2</sub>S, HCL, HBR, NO<sub>2</sub> and SO<sub>2</sub> gas.
-    Time is measured in minutes and the concentration of gases are measured in parts per thousand.
+    Time is measured in minutes and the concentration of the gases is measured in parts per thousand.
     The perceptron will be used to build a linear model that will predict the approximate length of time it will take to incapacitate an animal when exposed to known concentrations of CO and NO<sub>2</sub>.
 </p>